The name of the Branch is “The University of Exeter Branch of the University and College Union”, subsequently referred to as the Branch.

 These positions will be declared elected annually at the annual general meeting from members of the Branch in accordance with Rule 9.

 The duties of the secretary are to call general and committee meetings of the Branch; to ensure that minutes of those meetings are kept; to organise membership circulations as the committee deems necessary; to arrange notification of local election and ballot results to all members; and to perform such other duties as are laid on the secretary by any rule or are decided by the committee.
+The secretary will provide liaison with the University on behalf of the negotiating committee.
+The secretary will be assisted by the local administrator/organiser in the record keeping.
 In the absence of the secretary, the secretary’s duties will be performed by another officer as the committee decides.

 The treasurer will have custody of the funds of the Branch and authority to make payments from them in accordance with the rules as the need arises.
 The treasurer’s duties will be to keep the books of the Branch; to present the accounts of the Branch for auditing as necessary; to present these audited accounts to a general meeting of the Branch, to publish them to all members of the Branch, and to submit a copy forthwith to the honorary treasurer of UCU.
 In the absence of the treasurer, the treasurer’s duties will be performed by another officer as the committee decides.

-The membership secretary will be responsible for recruitment and for keeping any membership records that are necessary at local level.
+The membership and recruitment officer will be responsible for recruitment and for keeping any membership records that are necessary at local level.
 The membership secretary will provide membership information promptly to UCU in accordance with instructions from UCU Head Office or Regional Office to enable statutory and rule requirements of membership records to be met.
+The membership and recruitment officer will be responsible for setting recruitment targets, planning, coordinating and reporting back on recruitment.
+They will be assisted by the local administrator/organiser in the record keeping.
 In the absence of the membership secretary, these duties will be performed by another officer as the committee decides.

 8.6 Equality officer